-Did you know that Queen Elizabeth II’s favorite dog is the Pembroke Welsh Corgi?
+Did you know that Queen Elizabeth II’s favorite dog breed is the Pembroke Welsh Corgi?
 You may have seen these little balls of fluff walking beside her on their short legs in photographs or even in statues commemorating the queen.

 Her affection for Corgis is shared by thousands of people around the country, as they are ranked number 13 on the list of AKC breed popularity.
 It’s no wonder that they are so popular, as they are known for their lively and agreeable personality.

 The Pembroke Welsh Corgi is totally a dog that just stepped out of a fairy tale.
 I mean look at him!
 Those huge ears and tiny legs are to die for!

 The Pembroke Welsh Corgi is associated with fairy tales.
 According to Welsh legend, elves and fairies used these dogs to pull fairy carriages and even rode atop their fluffy shoulders.

 So the next time you see a Pembroke Welsh Corgi, be sure to check that gorgeous coat for traces of magical fairy dust!